dmontgomeryNREL/FuelLib-NREL/docs/groupcontribution.rst

 `Pavan B. Govindaraju's Matlab implementation <https://github.com/gpavanb-old/GroupContribution>`_, and includes gas chromatography data (GC x GC) for various jet fuels from the Air Force Research Laboratory\ :footcite:p:`edwards_jet_2020`.
-Additionally, `FuelLib` includes correlations for the thermodynamic properties of mixture such as density, viscosity and vapor pressure.
+Additionally, `FuelLib` includes correlations for the thermodynamic properties of mixture such as density, viscosity, vapor pressure, surface tension, and thermal conductivity.
 The Section :ref:`tab-GCM-properties` outlines the properties for the *i-th* compound in a mixture, which depends on the *k-th* first-order and *j-th* second-order group contributions.